The heavily industrialized frankenfood known as Smart Balance should more aptly be named Stupid Balance when you examine

 Butter is Always Best!

 Nothing manufactured in a factory can ever beat the simple, natural, whole nutrition of plain BUTTER and other whole traditional fats.
 No genetically modified, artificial flavors or organic pollutant preservatives needed.
-Loads of natural vitamin A, D, and E that really will boost your immune system unlike the synthetic versions in margarine spreads like Smart Balance.
+Loads of natural form of vitamins A, D, and E that really will boost your immune system unlike the synthetic versions in margarine spreads like Smart Balance.

 Be sure not to buy butter from cows fed genetically modified feed, however, like Kerry Gold is rumored to do.

 Butterfat is far superior to the rancid, highly processed vegetable oils in Smart Balance.
 While not hydrogenated, the edible oil processing, called interesterification, is still very much denaturing and is arguably worse for cardiovascular health than transfats.

 On the other hand, butter, particularly grass-fed butter, is one of the richest sources of vitamin K2.
 Vitamin K2 is the magical X-Factor written about by Dr. Weston A. Price which is known to prevent arterial calcification which is a very strong (if not the strongest) predictor of cardiovascular disease risk, NOT cholesterol levels.
 Natural cholesterol in the diet supplied in forms such as grass-fed butter and eggs are extremely beneficial to health!

 Folks with low cholesterol suffer from heart disease at the same rate as those with high cholesterol.
 Don’t tell that to the folks in the marketing department at Smart Balance, though.
-They’re doing really well with that catchy marketing slogan that associates use of Smart Balance with “healthy” cholesterol levels.
+They’re doing really well with that catchy marketing slogan that associates the use of Smart Balance with “healthy” cholesterol levels.

 What if You Have a Dairy Allergy?

-For those with dairy allergies, truly natural spreads made with unrefined traditional oils are now becoming available.
+For those with dairy allergies, natural and truly healthy butter substitute spreads made with unrefined traditional oils are now becoming available.
 This one is my favorite which blends virgin coconut oil and that anti-oxidant powerhouse, red palm oil without any additives, fillers, GMOs or destructive processing.

 Once you get past the marketing hype, it sure seems that the more appropriate name for Smart Balance would be “Stupid Balance”, don’t you think?